AI strategy sprint

 Outcome

-Governance and operating rhythms that keep AI initiatives compliant, measured, and commercially aligned.
+Operating rhythms that keep AI initiatives compliant, measured, and commercially aligned.

 Engagement models